ivanberry/vue2-guild/vue.js-leanpub/large-scale-APP.markdown

 In a scenario where a not independent is deeply nested, you will have to pass a useless property , from component to component, just to be able to use it.
 In our case, if we wanted to use **Famous** component inside **Register** sidebar's widget, we would have to carry the stories array all the way long.

 **APP** -> **Register** -> **Sidebar** -> **WidgetX** -> **Famous**

+### Global Store

+The "props" way seemed nice at fist, but as seen in the **famous** component, as a project get bigger and components get nested into others, data management and sharing between them gets really hard to track.

+So let's make data of our example a bit easy to handle.

+We can extract the stories data to a .js file, store them to a constant and later import them at the desirable locations.

+We can name the file as store.js and put it inside */src* directory.

+**Warning**:

+The stories prop must be removed from all files, because we have changed the way of data storage and there can be conflicts, which can break our build.

+After we have stored all data in store.js we can import it within Stories.vue using ES6 modules syntax.

+Because we are importing the store object we have to change the component's template as well.